Artsy Craftsy Mom

 “When I know your soul, I will paint your eyes”

-When you hear the world ‘bohemian’, a few images crop up, quite likely having to do with loose clothes, dream catchers, macrame and the like.
+When you hear the word ‘bohemian’, a few images crop up, quite likely having to do with loose clothes, dream catchers, macrame, and the like.
 What the word actually means is something or someone who doesn’t tread the usual path – someone who doesn’t fit in any one particular style.
-It’s ironical then, that bohemian itself has come to become a style all by itself – much like Italian artist Amedeo Modigliani.
+It’s ironic then, that bohemian itself has come to become a style all by itself – much like Italian artist Amedeo Modigliani.

 These amazing Amadeo Modigliani Art Projects for Kids are perfect to learn about the artist who followed his heart & didn't want to be put in a box!